MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ### Ticketing & Advertising Sales

 The Media Accelerator can be used to easily build new product sales applications that help to promote, sell, and manage media-specific products like subscription services, ticketing, and advertising.
 New ticketing data entities include the ability to build reservations and seat management solutions through seat maps; to assign and track available and blocked seat inventory used within a venue, event, or individual attraction or conference session.
-Then, th subsequent productization and sales of individual, seasonal, or group tickets to those events.
+Then, the subsequent productization and sales of individual, seasonal, or group tickets to those events.

 Similarly, you can build an application that enables the creation and sales of advertising display products.
 There's a key focus on  display messaging sales at a physical venue (digital billboards, scoreboards, other signs spread across an arena or theme park).
 This includes the ability to specify ‘what, where, and when’ for display advertising, as well as to track and manage the sale and fulfilment of those advertisements and sponsorships.